Religion in Kollam District: Christian worship

 Christians form 16% of the population of Kollam district.
-The majority of them are latin catholics who form 43.7% and Syrian Orthodox/Syrian Jacobites who form 20.24% of the Christians in the district.
-The Latin Catholics, Dalit Christians and Nadar Christians combined form 36.06% of the Christians in the district.
+The majority of them are Latin Catholics who form 43.7% and Malankara Orthodox Syrian Church/Syrian Jacobites who form 20.24% of the Christians in the district.
+The remaining factions, Protestants, Dalit Christians and Nadar Christians combined form 36.06% of the Christians in the district.

 The Apostle Thomas founded one of his seven churches in Kollam.
 They were family or community churches as neither Holy Bible was codified nor cross was acknowledged as the symbol of Christian faith in the first century AD.
 The church founded by the Apostle at the ancient Kollam port of Tarsish (thevalakara) was re-constructed three times.
 The second reorganising of the Tarsish Christian nambuthiri community which was still inside vedic Vaishnavism was in the 4th century when a Persian cross brought from a Red sea port was erected in accordance with the Nicaea sunnahodose the first ecumenical council of the Christian church, meeting in ancient Nicaea (now İznik, Tur.).
 It was called by the Emperor Constantine I, an unbaptized catechumen, or neophyte, who presided over the opening session and took part in the discussions declaration making the cross the symbol of Christian faith the World over for the first time.
-In 825 AD Mar S(abo)r ministered here reconstructing the Tarsi sh-a-palli at Thevalakara for the third time.
-This was the first church founded by him with Syrian liturgy after receiving the Tarsish-a-palli plates from Kulshekara kings which in reality laid the foundation of Christianity as a religion in Kerala outside Vedic Vaishnavism.
+In 825 AD Mar S(abo)r ministered here reconstructing the Tarsish-a-palli at Thevalakara for the third time.
+This was the first church founded by him with Syrian liturgy after receiving the Tharisappalli Plates from Kulshekara kings which in reality laid the foundation of Christianity as a religion in Kerala outside Vedic Vaishnavism.